Improvement of Heatbath Algorithm in LFT using Generative models: Heatbath as Parallelizable Block Metropolis-within-Gibbs (PBMG)

-i.e., a proposal such that the sampling of the corresponding component is independent of the previous value of the component then the proposal would become an independent proposal (w.r.t. a component).
-In such a case, the acceptance rate is a direct measure of the performance of the proposal.
-But it is important to note here that, since, the proposal is an independent proposal w.r.t. a component and not a completely independent proposal, a high acceptance rate cannot guarantee that the integrated autocorrelation time for the observables will be low.
-This is because the calculation of the integrated autocorrelation time over here involves all the lattice points and not just a single component.
-Nevertheless, a high acceptance rate would ensure that consecutive samples are very much different from each other which would indirectly lower the autocorrelation within the chain.

-This reduces our goal to achieve the maximum acceptance rate possible i.e., an acceptance rate equal to 1.
-An acceptance rate of 1 will be achieved when $q(\phi^{(t+1)}_{i} | \bm{\phi}_{-i}, \bm{\psi} ; \bm{\theta})$ is exactly the same as $p(\phi^{(t+1)}_{i} | \bm{\phi}_{-i}, \bm{\psi})$ and $q(\phi^{(t)}_{i} | \bm{\phi}_{-i}, \bm{\psi} ; \bm{\theta})$ is exactly the same as $p(\phi^{(t)}_{i} | \bm{\phi}_{-i}, \bm{\psi})$.
-This, essentially, reduces our goal to design(or learn) a proposal that could sample from the true conditional distribution as closely as possible.
-In order to achieve the above goal, we use methods like Normalizing Flows and Gaussian Mixture Models in probabilistic machine learning.
-To decide which method to use, we need to first analyze the true conditional distribution for a single component in the two PDFs.
-In the next two sections, we apply the PBMG method to the XY model and the Scalar $\phi^4$ theory.
-In each section, we first analyze the true conditional distribution for a single component in the corresponding PDF.
-Subsequently, we discuss the structure of the corresponding proposal distribution, the details of the training procedure and also the inference procedure.
+The maximum acceptance rate possible i.e., an acceptance rate equal to 1 will be achieved when $q(\phi^{(t)}_{i} | \bm{\phi}_{-g}, \bm{\psi} ; \bm{\theta})$ is exactly the same as $p(\phi^{(t)}_{i} | \bm{\phi}_{-g}, \bm{\psi})$.
+This reduces our goal to design (or learn) a proposal that could sample from the true conditional distribution as closely as possible.
+In order to achieve this goal, we use methods like Normalizing Flows and Gaussian Mixture Models in generative machine learning.
+In the next two sections, we apply the PBMG method to the XY model and the Scalar $\phi^4$ theory in 2D.